D3vYuan/cloud-data-cortex-framework-lessons/README.md

 <br/>

-The following parameters will be prompted during the installation (More information [here][data-cortex-setup-demand-sensing]):
+The following parameters will be prompted during the installation:

 |#|Parameter|Description|Remarks|
 |--|--|--|--|